-Temperatures are heating up across the country, and outdoor workers face very real risks from the sun and heat.
+Temperatures are sky-high across the country this August, and outdoor workers face very real risks from the sun and heat.
 Heat exhaustion can set in—and if no action is taken, heat stroke can hit.
 And heat stroke isn’t a minor problem.
 It requires emergency treatment, and untreated heatstroke can quickly damage a worker’s brain, heart, kidneys, and muscles.
 If heat stroke is left long enough, serious complications or death can result.

 What You Can Do